joedolson/my-tickets/src/readme.txt

 * Feature: Setting to configure redirecting to cart after add to cart.
 * Feature: New template function `mt_ticket_event_notes()` to get event-specific notes on ticket templates.
 * Change: Minor style change to front-end button CSS.
+* Change: Admin notice if any of the core display pages are not published or assigned.

 = 1.9.3 =